archusXIV/wm_config/README.md

 - sxhkd (also used with i3)

 ## installation
+BE CAREFULL, don't launch clone_wm on a none fresh installed system!!!

 First install the Arch base, then the window manager with these command lines.
 ```
 curl -sL "https://raw.githubusercontent.com/archusXIV/dotfiles/main/scripts/various/install_desktop" -O